 Everyday people and researchers work on scientific studies collaboratively to benefit the preservation of natural habitat and animal species at the 14 Oakland County parks.
 Participants gather information about birds, water quality, invasive species, butterflies and more.
 Citizen science allows the public to assist scientists' understanding of the complexities of nature.

-Citizen science and stewardship programs at Oakland County Parks and Recreation have included environmental surveys and counts; park and river stewardship efforts; Stream Leaders and various other educational programs.
+Citizen science and stewardship programs at Oakland County Parks have included environmental surveys and counts; park and river stewardship efforts; Stream Leaders and various other educational programs.

 Topics, prices and age requirements vary.
 Call 248-858-0916 for more information and registration.

 Interested in completing a research project on Oakland County Parks and Recreation property?
 Please submit your request here.

-The Oakland County Parks and Recreation Nest Box Monitoring Program uses the efforts of dedicated volunteers to monitor 169 nest boxes at seven parks.
-Every year, approximately 45 volunteers dedicate 1,046 hours monitoring boxes at Addison Oaks, Groveland Oaks, Highland Oaks, Independence Oaks, Lyon Oaks, Orion Oaks and Waterford Oaks county parks.
+The Oakland County Parks Nest Box Monitoring Program uses the efforts of dedicated volunteers to monitor 175 nest boxes at seven parks.
+Every year, approximately 45 volunteers dedicate hundreds of hours monitoring boxes at Addison Oaks, Groveland Oaks, Highland Oaks, Independence Oaks, Lyon Oaks, Orion Oaks and Waterford Oaks county parks.

-Nest boxes are built to target four native species – Black-Capped Chickadee, Eastern Bluebird, House Wren and the Tree Swallow.
+Nest boxes are built to target four native species – Eastern Bluebirds, Tree Swallows, House Wrens and Black-Capped Chickadees.

 According to studies from Cornell Nest Watch, one in four breeding birds has been lost since 1970.
 The North American Bluebird Society was founded to help restore the declining population of Bluebird species.
 This decline was largely due to habitat loss of dead and decaying trees that provide cavities for nesting.